CONVEX

 What to Watch

-• MOVE Index relative to historical norms
+• MOVE Index level and rate of change, particularly relative to the VIX

 Frequently Asked Questions

-Does QE eliminate convexity hedging risk?
+Does the Federal Reserve's MBS portfolio reduce convexity hedging risk?

 Convexity Hedging is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Convexity Hedging is influencing current positions.